DmitriyKras/Small-objects-segmentation/README.md

 **Visualize predictions**

-Set path to image for predictions in `modelname/modelname_predict.py`, set mode "mask" if you want to see segmented mask or "bbox" if you want to see bounding boxes
+Set path to image for predictions in `modelname/modelname_predict.py`, set mode "mask" if you want to see segmented mask or "bbox" if you want to see bounding boxes and then execute file

 **Some examples of predictions below**